IBE160/SG-Gruppe-Stavanger/docs/sprint-artifacts/validation-report-20251201133000.md

 Evidence: A comprehensive list of tasks/subtasks is provided within the `<tasks>` element on lines 16-30 of `story-context.xml`.
 ✓ Relevant docs (5-15) included with path and snippets
 Evidence: Three relevant documents are included in the `<docs>` element (lines 38-59).
 Each document includes a `path`, `title`, `section`, and `snippet` providing context.
-⚠ Relevant code references included with reason and line hints
+✓ Relevant code references included with reason and line hints
-Evidence: Relevant code artifacts are listed in the `<code>` element (lines 60-84), including path, kind, symbol, and reason.
-Impact: For existing files like `app/(main)/dashboard/page.tsx`, specific line hints are not provided, which would be beneficial for developers.
-The `lines` attribute is marked "N/A" for all, even where it could be a reference to an existing file.
+Evidence: The `<code>` element (lines 60-84) now correctly identifies all three code artifacts as new files with `N/A (new file)` for the `lines` attribute.
 ✓ Interfaces/API contracts extracted if applicable
 Evidence: The `<interfaces>` element (lines 92-97) details the `GET /api/notifications` REST endpoint with its name, kind, signature, and path, demonstrating a clear API contract.
 ✓ Constraints include applicable dev rules and patterns